Directory

 Russian Schools in the South of France

-Several Russian-language supplementary education schools operate in the South of France — in Nice, Marseille, Montpellier and Toulouse.
+Russian-language supplementary education schools operate across the South of France — in Nice, Marseille, Montpellier, Toulouse, and also in Aix-en-Provence, Nîmes and Avignon.
 Most classes are on Saturdays, for children aged 2.5 to 15, with a focus on language, arts and cultural heritage.

 For Russian-speaking and CIS families who have settled in the South of France, maintaining the heritage language in children is one of the most pressing practical challenges.
 The French school environment absorbs the minority language surprisingly fast: within a few years many children start responding to their parents in French by default.
 Weekly Saturday schools are the minimum “anchor” that linguists describe as the supporting mode for balanced bilingualism.